 7. Chills the nerves

 A British study found that people who drank tea were able to de-stress more quickly than those who didn’t.
 As well, during the study the tea drinkers – who drank black tea four times a day for six weeks – had lower levels of the stress hormone cortisol in their blood after a stressful event, compared with a control group who drank a placebo.

 "There's a lot of literature out there on tea and heart health," says Anna Ardine, clinical nutrition manager at Magee-Womens Hospital of the University of Pittsburgh Medical Center.
 "This is a health effect for which there is the strongest evidence."

 In fact, reports Today.com, a comprehensive review study found a nearly 20 percent reduction in the risk of heart attack and a 35 percent reduced risk of stroke among those who drank one to three cups of green tea daily.
 “Those who drank four or more cups of green tea daily had a 32 percent reduction in the risk of having a heart attack and lower levels of LDL cholesterol.”

 You can make iced tea by brewing tea traditionally and then adding ice or allowing it to cool, or you can make sun tea.
 You can use any type of true tea – or herb tea.
 You can toss in citrus, fruits, herbs or spices when you steep it for additional flavor.
 Go crazy!
-Mix things up, how about adding lemon, mint and ginger to black tea?
-Peaches and lime to white tea?
-Raspberries and orange slices would go beautifully with Earl Gray.
+Mix things up; add lemon, mint and ginger to black tea; peaches and lime to white tea; raspberries and orange slices go beautifully with Earl Gray.
 Have a tea free-for-all, have fun ... and reap the many benefits along the way.